rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-create-new-group.md

 ## Setting A New Group

-Splitting your team in more groups, you can accelerate your delivery life cycle for Pet Battle Industries.
-Onboard a new group in the team will be easy following the next instructions.
+By splitting your team into more groups, you can accelerate your delivery life cycle for Pet Battle Industries.
+Onboarding a new group in the team will be easy following the next instructions.

 1. Login to your Red Hat OpenShift DevSpaces Editor.
 The link to this will be provided by your instructor.